 5. Pick out this tropical fruit

 Eat a hearty portion of pineapple and stained teeth may return to their shiny selves again.
 Why?
-Turns out, pineapple contains the enzyme bromelain which acts a natural stain remover.
+Turns out, pineapple contains the enzyme bromelain, which acts a natural stain remover.
 "Plus, pineapple has an incredible ability to break up plaque," Ficek says.
 "The bacteria in plaque produce acids that can erode the enamel of your teeth."
 And as one reader pointed out, pineapple is also an acid that can erode enamel, so while this tasty fruit is good at solving one problem (whiter teeth), you need to rinse or brush your teeth to protect your enamel.

 6. Consider the power of ginger

 The anti-inflammatory properties of ginger help to support healthy mouth tissue which is the basis for a healthy smile and white teeth, Ficek says.
-"Periodontal disease is inflammatory disease which causes loss of bone and connective tissue in the mouth," she says.
+"Periodontal disease is inflammatory disease, which causes loss of bone and connective tissue in the mouth," she says.
 "Drinking ginger tea or adding ground ginger to savory dishes promotes these anti-inflammatory properties."

-7. Don't say no to garlic and onions
+7. Say yes to garlic and onions

 Turns out, the compounds like thiosulfonates in garlic and onions help to reduce bacteria that cause tooth decay ultimately keeping your smile sparkly.
 "Eating these foods raw will have the strongest affect," Ficek says, "since cooking breaks down these compounds."